Argzon/Argzon/README.md

 More about me:

-- 🔭 I’m currently working on e-Commerce Site for Nelta's client
+- 🔭 I’m currently working on Brand New Redesigned Site for Nelta
-- 🌱 I’m currently learning Full-Stack JavaScript
-- 👯 I’m looking to collaborate on UI Projects
+- 👯 I’m looking to collaborate on Web Development & Web Design Projects
-- 🤔 I’m looking for help with JavaScript Databases
+- 🤔 I’m looking for help with Storyblok
 - 💬 Ask me about Web Design
 - 📫 How to reach me: [Linkedin Profile](https://linkedin.com/in/haziraj)
 - 😄 Pronouns: R-gz-on